claireij/chatbot/README.md

 # Chatbot

 Chatbot that resolves simple calculations, implemented with the MERN stack and socket.io.
+Using MongoDB Altas.

 ## Installing Dependencies